tzdesign/gpt-string-catalog/README.md

 # gpt-string-catalog

-`gpt-string-catalog` is a command-line tool that uses OpenAI's GPT model to translate iOS string catalogs into multiple languages.
+`gpt-string-catalog` is a command-line tool that uses OpenAI's GPT model to translate iOS string catalogs and xliff into multiple languages.

+My motivation as an indie developer was to be able to offer my app in as many languages as possible with the least possible effort.
+That's why this tool can translate string catalogs and Xliff files.

 ## Installation